Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

     - Elements
     - Interconnections
     - Function/purpose
 - E.g. The elements of the digestive system include teeth, enzymes, and stomach.
 They’re interrelated through the physical flow of food and regulating chemical signals.
-It’s function is to break down food into its basic nutrients and to transfer those nutrients into the bloodstream.
+And it’s function is to break down food into its basic nutrients and to transfer those nutrients into the bloodstream.
-- Systems can be embedded in systems, which are embedded in yet other systems.
+- Systems can be embedded in systems, which can be embedded in yet other systems.
 - A group of elements without connections or a purpose isn’t a system.
-- E.g. Sand on a road.
+- E.g. Sand at the beach or a group of wood logs.
 - Another property of systems is that you can’t remove an element of it without affecting its purpose.
-- E.g. Removing sand from the road doesn’t change anything, but removing your stomach affects your ability to break down food.
+- E.g. Removing sand from the beach doesn’t change anything, but removing your stomach affects your ability to break down food.
 - A system is more than the sum of its parts.
 - Systems can exhibit
     - Adaptation